jylisadoney/soc/README.md

-# Sociology Library Workshops
+# Sociology library workshops

-Jekyll repository for "Sociology Library Workshops" at the University of Idaho Library.
+Jekyll repository for "Sociology library workshops" at the University of Idaho Library.

 <link to repository>